Discover How to Pick the Best Crochet Yarn: A 2023 Guide

 Mixing dye lots may result in noticeable color differences.
 By paying attention to dye lot numbers, you’ll achieve a polished and consistent final result.

-Top Pick: A Self-Striping Yarn For Easy Multicolored Crocheting
+Self-Striping Yarn For Easy Multicolored Crocheting

 Multi-colored yarn: Multiple colors within the same skein, making it easy to add pops of color to your project without having to weave in ends or switch yarns.